sparkflows/sparkflows-docs/docs/aws/running-on-emr.rst

 * Login with the following default username and password::

-    admin/admin
+    username : admin
+    password : admin

 * Connect Fire with the EMR Cluster::

-    Go to Administration/Configuration
+    - Go to Administration/Configuration
-    Click on 'Infer Hadoop Configs'
+    - Click on 'Infer Hadoop Configs'
-    Save
+    - Save

-    If your EMR cluster is not running HIVE, update 'spark.sql-context = SQLContext'
+    - If your EMR cluster is not running HIVE, update 'spark.sql-context = SQLContext'

 * Create the ``hadoop`` user in Fire::

-    Under Administration/Users, add the 'hadoop' user
+    - Under Administration/Users, add the 'hadoop' user
-    Logout from the current session and login again with the 'hadoop' user
+    - Logout from the current session and login again with the 'hadoop' user

 Running Example Workflows
 -------------------------